ravirun/misfit-ravi/README.md

 ## Key Points to Cover

 1. **Core Theme**
-   - Exploring what history will laugh at from the 2020s
+   - Exploring how the 2020s will look in textbooks
    - Finding the satirical angle
    - Making it relatable and timeless